 In the current market, real estate disputes are increasingly common.
-Whether you are a property management company, residential property owner, condominium association, or something else, there is a strong chance you will find yourself within a realistic dispute at one point or another.
+There is a strong chance you will find yourself in a realistic dispute at one point or another.
 Depending on the situation, some real estate issues can be resolved outside of the courtroom, then litigation may become necessary if the parties cannot agree to a solution together.
 The most common causes of real estate litigation are listed as follows:

 Breach of Contract